-Income, expenses and assets are recognised net of the amount of GST except:
+Income, expenses and assets are recognised net of the amount of Goods and Services Tax (GST) except:

-- when the GST incurred on a purchase of goods or services is not recoverable from the Australian Taxation Office (ATO), in which case the GST is recognised as part of the cost of acquisition of the asset or as part of the expense item applicable; and - · receivables and payables, which are stated with the amount of GST included.
+- when the GST incurred on a purchase of goods or services is not recoverable from the Australian Taxation Office (ATO), in which case the GST is recognised as part of the cost of acquisition of the asset or as part of the expense item applicable; and - receivables and payables, which are stated with the amount of GST included.

-OCPSE is grouped with the Attorney-General's Department (AGD) for GST purposes and accordingly AGD prepares the Business Activity Statement on behalf of OCPSE via the grouping provisions of the GST legislation.
+OCPSE is on attached office with the Attorney-General's Department (AGD) for GST purposes and accordingly AGD prepares the Business Activity Statement on behalf of OCPSE via the grouping provisions of the GST legislation.
 Notwithstanding the use of these grouping provisions, intercompany cash alignment occurs to ensure OCPSE either recovers the net amount of GST recoverable from or disburses the amount payable to the ATO from AGD.